Marine Highway 101 for last mile planning

 Halleck Street - changing a Red Hook truck route:

-A solution that does not reduce the trucking in Red Hook but would make one route safer is to re-connect Halleck Street along the southeast side of Red Hook, make it a fenced off truck route, and move the truck route there from Bay Street.
+A solution that does not reduce the trucking in Red Hook but would make one route safer is to re-connect Halleck Street along the southeast side of Red Hook, make it a fenced-off truck route, and move the truck route there from Bay Street.
 The Bay Street truck route goes through blocks of very popular parks with ball fields, a swimming pool, BBQ areas, the Red Hook Food Vendors, and BASIS school.
 The Parks Department has pushed back saying “park land is sacred.”
-We think children’s lives are sacred, and we would rather lose access to a small patch of lightly-used park land than have kids - or adults - lose their lives or limbs.
-The term for taking over park land this way is “alienating park land,” and it is done at the state level, called “Alienating Park Land.
+We think children’s lives are sacred, and we would rather lose access to a small patch of park land than have kids - or adults - lose their lives or limbs.
+The term for taking over park land this way is called “alienating park land,” and it is done at the state level.
 See the NYS SHPO Handbook on Alienating Parkland.

 According to NYC Street Map, Halleck is still mapped (officially exists as a street) except for between Henry and Columbia.
 Bay Street is parallel and above Halleck on the map.
 At some point in the early 2000s, the short section of east-west street next to the Todd Memorial Triangle (the triangle towards the left of the ellipse above) was made impassible by vehicles by the insertion of raised sidewalks on the split part of Columbia Street on either side of the triangle; however, it is still mapped as a street!
 In the early years of the Bloomberg administration, CB6 tried to get Halleck Street made a truck route, and Parks pushed back.
-The former CB6 District Manager says that Parks made site changes to prevent Halleck re-connectable.
+The former CB6 District Manager says that Parks made site changes to prevent Halleck being re-connectable.
 Is this when those sidewalks were added?

 Got any ideas for other solutions?